-4, which plots the change in the backwardness indicator against its value in 1990, together with the regression line of Table 4.
-To investigate further the idea that heterogeneity across provinces in the effects of financial liberalization on financial development is due to the differences in the level of financial development that prevailed just before the liberalization started and that were largely the unintended consequence of the 1936 banking regulation, in the second column we report IV regressions where the 1990 level of financial backwardness is instrumented with measures of the structure of the banking industry in the region in 1936 as constructed by Guiso et al. (2004).
-The IV regressions confirm the OLS estimates, showing convergence after liberalization.
+8. To investigate further the idea that heterogeneity across provinces in the effects of financial liberalization on financial development is due to the differences in the level of financial development that prevailed just before the liberalization started and that were largely the unintended consequence of the 1936 banking regulation, we also run IV regressions instrumenting the 1990 level of financial backwardness with measures of the structure of the banking industry in the region in 1936 as constructed by Guiso et al. (2004).
+The IV estimates are similar to the OLS estimates showing convergence after liberalization.